alvinylt/gopher/README.md

 stage.

-Any row in the response starting with the character `i` is a human-readable informational messages, thus ignored by the indexation process.
+Any row in the response starting with the character `i` is a human-readable informational message, thus ignored by the indexation process.

 ### Recursively Index Subdirectories